 Lloyd “Matt” Landry completed a BS in Physics from St. Edwards University in Austin Texas in 1962 and was active in simulator engineering for advanced aircraft research until retirement in 2013.
 He was active in Catholic Adult education programs such as Marriage Encounter, and lecturer on Teilhard topics in the Diocese of Ft.
 Worth, Texas.
 He is the author of two blogs about Teilhard, “The Phenomenon of Love” and “The Secular Side of God” (lloydmattlandry.com).
 He recently submitted an article to the “Teilhard Studies”.
 He is at present a member of ATA and serves as admin of the Teilhard Facebook group.

 Kusumita P. Pedersen is Professor Emerita of Religious Studies at St. Francis College and Chair of the Interfaith Center of New York.
-She is also a member of the Climate Action Task Force (CATF) of the Parliament of the World’s Religions and of the Climate Working Group of the Committee of Religious NGOs at the United Nations.
+She is also a Trustee and a member of the Climate Action Task Force (CATF) of the Parliament of the World’s Religions and of the Climate Working Group of the Committee of Religious NGOs at the United Nations.
 She is co-author of Global Ethics in Practice: Historical Backgrounds, Current Issues and Future Prospects (Edinburgh University Press, 2016) and co-author of Faith for Earth: A Call to Action (UN Environment Programme and Parliament of the World’s Religions, 2020).
-She has been a student of Sri Chinmoy (1931-2007) since 1971 and her book Love and Transformation: The Philosophy of Sri Chinmoy is forthcoming from Lexington Books.
+She has been a student of Sri Chinmoy (1931-2007) since 1971 and is the author of The Philosophy of Sri Chinmoy: Love and Transformation (Lexington Books, 2021).

 Louis M. Savary, PhD, STD, holds two doctorates, one in mathematical statistics and another in theology.
 He was a Jesuit for thirty years, and for the past forty years has been explaining Teilhard’s ideas in ordinary language.
 He has published over eight books on Teilhard, including “The Divine Milieu” Explained and “The Phenomenon of Man” Explained.
 He has written The New Spiritual Exercises: In the Spirit of Teilhard de Chardin, bringing Teilhard’s evolutionary perspective to the classic Ignatian Exercises.
 He has also written essays for Teilhard Studies.
 He lives with his wife and, often, co-author, Patricia H. Berne, a clinical psychologist, in Tampa, Florida.